HTTP status codes

 - 410 Gone

 The requested resource is no longer available, and will not become available again.
-This can happen when resources expire for example.
+This can happen when resources expire.

 - 412 Precondition Failed